Got a large image folder backup on your hard drive? Read on!

 Features: Since most of this images are to be browsed, auto sorting, tagging is a must.
 Also tools that help clean up are a plus, like finding duplicates or allowing me to clean up my folder from things I don’t want anymore (ej live folders).

 Sync.
-Finally because the clouds is here to stay, I find it useful that my images could be syncd among devices.
+Finally because the cloud is here to stay, I find it useful that my images could be syncd among devices.
 I’m not talking here about.

 I Love the Icon and interface somehow makes the images added look really nice.